bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 Sorry, Dave.
 At least you got some clean code in the end.

+## KISS: Avoid accidental complexity

+There are two kinds of complexity in any problem:

+- _Essential complexity_.
+The problem itself is complex.
+Example: Radar signal processing
+- _Accidental Complexity_.
+The problem is simple, yet our chosen implementation is hard to understand.

+**Accidental complexity is the enemy of clean code**.

+To avoid accidental complexity:

+- Use the simplest algorithm
+- Be explicit about every step taken
+- Use the fewest elements
+- Use the most widely understood syntax

+Note that problems with high essential complexity are just as prone to having extra _accidental_ complexity added.
+As we break down our complex problem into simpler sub-steps, work towards making each step as simple as possible.

+This is traditionally known as the **KISS** principle - which always was _Keep It Simple, Stupid_.

+We could equally say _Keep It Simple, Seriously_, should you prefer a modernised version of your final S.

+> KISS: Simplify, simplify, simplify.

+Always be on guard.
+Accidentally complex will torpedo agility like nothing else.

 # Next

 Now that we are busy building code blocks that are small, yet perfectly formed, let's look at another problem area: Confusing Code.